tmpbci/LJ/README.md

 A software laser server with GUI for up to 4 lasers live actions.
 Think creative like Laser "battles", planetarium,...

 LJ has 3 main components :

 - A "tracer" per etherdream/laser that take its point list, correct geometry, recompute in etherdreams coordinates, send it to its controller,... and report etherdream status to the manager.
 - A "manager" that talk to all tracers (which client number point lists to draw, new geometry correction,...), handle the webui functions, OSC commands,...
-- Up to ten clients, that simultaneously send one point list per laser.
+- To share the lasers between people, LJ accept up to 4 virtual "clients" that can simultaneously send one point list per laser.
+You select in WebUI wich client is actually sent to lasers.

 Needs at least : an etherdream DAC connected to an ILDA laser, RJ 45 IP network (gigabits only !!  no wifi, 100 mpbs doesn't work well with several lasers)